anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 5. [Concluding Thoughts](#concluding-thoughts)

 # Assessing our needs
 So let's say that you have two different roles that you want to test: database and webserver.
-And let's say in your development environment you only spin up one machine that has both roles on it.
-But in your QA environement you spin up a machine for each role.
+And let's keep it simple and just test one environment where you spin up one machine for each role.

-That means that we're going to need three different sets of tests:
+That means that we're going to need two different sets of tests:
- - 1 for dev which will be all in one
- - 1 for client tests for QA
+ - 1 for client tests
- - 1 for server tests for QA
+ - 1 for server tests

-If you're following along in the (practice InSpec profile)[https://github.com/anniehedgpeth/practice-inspec-profile], then you'll see that there are three different sets of tests (well, really just one test in each control, but you get the picture.)
+If you're following along in the [practice InSpec profile](https://github.com/anniehedgpeth/practice-inspec-profile), then you'll see that there are three different sets of tests (well, really just one test in each control, but you get the picture.)
 We're going to set it up so that we can run one test for each role.

-These are obviously dummy tests that will fail, but in the output you'll see how it tried to test the nodes.

-Now I'm going to use my old [practice elasticsearch cookbook](https://github.com/anniehedgpeth/elasticsearch_practice) to set up a couple of nodes, but I need to retrofit it a bit.
-If you want to clone that, too, you're welcome to.
+Now I'm going to use my old [practice elasticsearch cookbook](https://github.com/anniehedgpeth/elasticsearch_practice) to set up a couple of nodes, but I retrofitted it a bit, so if you want to follow along, you'll need to clone that, too.
 Just don't forget to change your `verifier` in your `.kitchen.yml`.

 # Declaring the Attributes
 Let's go over to our control and add the attributes hardcoded with a default value and see what it does.
 We're going to declare the attributes above where we're using them.
 So add this above your `client` control.